 Carspach.
 This little town was about a mile from my country hotel.

-A rail bridge across a broad valley.
+A rail viaduct across a broad valley.

 This was the main reason for my long arc into France: the French Alps.